Careers & Internship Resources

 - Interested in knowing what alumni are doing?
 Check out Handshake and LinkedIn.
 Stanford IR alumni and currently declared students can join our LinkedIn group, "Stanford IR".
 Connect with us on LinkedIn

-Internship/ Work Opportunities for IR Undergraduates
+Internship and Work Opportunities for IR Undergraduates

 Stanford Global Studies Internship Opportunities